- Symptoms and Signs

 Ibuprofen, when given over several years at a dose sufficient to achieve a peak plasma concentration between 50 and 100 μg/mL, has been shown to slow the rate of decline in pulmonary function, especially in children 5 to 13 yr.
 The appropriate dose must be individualized based on pharmacokinetic studies.

-Ivacaftor is a drug that potentiates the CFTR ion channel in patients with the following CFTR mutations: G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1349D, or R117H; it is a small-molecule drug and the first drug to target a specific CF mutation.
-Ivacaftor may be used in patients ≥ 2 yr who carry 1 or 2 copies of that specific mutation.
+Ivacaftor is a small-molecule drug that potentiates the CFTR ion channel in patients with specific CFTR mutations.
+Ivacaftor may be used in patients ≥ 2 yr who carry 1 or 2 copies of a specific mutation responsive to (potentiated by) ivacaftor.
 The drug is given orally twice a day and can improve pulmonary function, increase weight, decrease CF symptoms and pulmonary exacerbations, and reduce and sometimes normalize sweat chloride concentrations.

 For moderate-to-severe pulmonary exacerbations, especially in patients colonized with P. aeruginosa, IV antibiotic therapy is advised.
 Patients often require hospital admission, but carefully selected patients can safely receive the therapy at home.
 Combinations of an aminoglycoside (eg, tobramycin, gentamicin) and an antipseudomonal penicillin are given IV.
 IV administration of cephalosporins and monobactams with antipseudomonal activity may also be useful.
 The usual starting dose of tobramycin or gentamicin is 2.5 to 3.5 mg/kg tid, but higher doses (3.5 to 4 mg/kg tid) may be required to achieve acceptable serum concentrations (peak level 8 to 10 μg/mL [11 to 17 μmol/L], trough value of < 2 μg/mL [< 4 μmol/L]).
 Alternatively, tobramycin can be given safely and effectively in one daily dose (10 to 12 mg/kg).
 Because of enhanced renal clearance, large doses of some penicillins may be required to achieve adequate serum levels.
 For patients colonized with methicillin-resistant S. aureus, vancomycin or linezolid can be added to the IV regimen.